 March 3, 2023

 There is something so special that happens when you read a good book: it clicks!
-The words you read strike a chord and the author’s message resonates.
 Has this ever happened to you?
+Something within the book strikes a chord with you and the message resonates.

-Maybe the stories told were somehow similar to your own experiences.
-It could be that the vocabulary helped you paint a profound mental picture, or communicated something you found especially moving.
+Maybe the story reminded you of your own life experiences.
+It could be that the author’s words helped you paint a profound mental picture, or communicated something you found especially moving.
 It’s possible that a viewpoint the author shared struck you as particularly significant or eye-opening.

 Or perhaps it was timing – the book came to you at exactly the right moment in your life.
-Whatever the reason, the book made you feel seen and left a lasting impact on you.
+For any number of reasons, the book made you feel seen and left a lasting impact on you.

-Any book that interests you can potentially affect you, but especially so when the timing is just right!
-If you are ready for change, reading a compelling book can be a powerful catalyst.
+Any book that interests you can potentially affect you, but that can be especially true when the timing is just right!
+When you are ready for change, reading a compelling book can be a powerful catalyst.
 The right words and perspectives may be what you need to help you begin a new path that leads to transformation in your life.
-This spark is possible whether you are currently in therapy or not!

-Picking up a book that explores topics relevant to your goals can light a fire within you.
+Picking up a book that explores topics relevant to your goals can spark something within you.
 Its message could help you process uncertainty, discover new ideas and possibilities, or inspire a new chapter of self-discovery in your life.
 It could be just the thing to help you feel less stuck and enable you to take the next step forward.

 At Andrews & Associates Counseling, we love books for the power they have to help our clients understand and feel understood.
 To celebrate National Reading Month, our providers have selected several titles that resonate with them.

-We encourage you to browse through this list of book recommendations and, if they are right for you, consider adding them to your reading list (please let us know if you do – we would be excited to hear your thoughts!).
-In any case, take this as a reminder to pick up a good book!
-We hope you find ideas, encouragement, or other bits of personal value within its pages as you move toward greater wellbeing.
+We encourage you to browse through this list of book recommendations and, if they are right for you, consider adding them to your reading list.
+We hope you find ideas, encouragement, or other bits of personal value within as you move toward greater wellbeing.